Feedback linearisation of mechanical systems using data-driven models: Nonlinear state-space parameter values

 \section{Nonlinear state-space parameter values}

-This appendix provides the parameter values of the two nonlinear state-space models derived in the paper.
-Table \ref{table:sys1} corresponds to the simulation experiments in Section \ref{sec:simulations}, and Table \ref{table:sys3} details the model of the experimental setup in Section \ref{sec:experiments}.
+This appendix provides the parameter values of the two nonlinear state-space models derived in the paper. {The models are obtained by following the four-step procedure in Section \ref{sec:nlsysid}}.
+Table \ref{table:sys1} corresponds to the simulation experiments of Section \ref{sec:simulations}, and Table \ref{table:sys3} details the model of the experimental setup in Section \ref{sec:experiments}.